JeremiahKaren/35percent.github.io/redefining-social-rent.md

 *Crown St Depot redevelopment*

 ## Rolls Rd/Coopers Rd - (Peabody development)
+This is the fourth and final phase of the [Coopers Road estate regeneration](/coopers-road-estate), which saw a block of 12 family maisonettes demolished.
 The [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!LxiP99PHNyQALLSNryD5lQ%3d%3d!%7d%7d%7d) (12/AP/3201) confirms that of the 47 new homes in this development, 9 should be social rent and 2 let at affordable rent.
 The GLA data shows that the 9 ‘social rented’ units are being let by Peabody as affordable rent at 37% market rent.

 ![](/img/rollsroad.png)
 *Rolls Rd/Coopers Rd development*